 Hanckel B, Milton S & Green J. (2020) Unruly bodies: resistance, (in)action and hysteresis in a public health intervention Social Theory & Health https://doi.org/10.1057/s41285-020-00143-z

 Polak L & Green J. (2020) Rethinking decision-making in the context of preventive medication: how taking statins becomes "the right thing to do".
 Social Science & Medicine 247 doi.org/10.1016/j.socscimed.2020.112797

 Bell K & Green J (2020) Premature evaluation?
 Some cautionary thoughts on global pandemics and scholarly publishing Critical Public Health 30 doi/full/10.1080/09581596.2020.1769406

 Judith's research interests range across the sociology of health, with a focus on three broad themes:

-3) Methodology - particularly on developing ways of integrating diverse sources of evidence, and on developing methods for evaluation that provide useful and transferable evidence.
+3) Methodology.
+Particular interests include developing ways of integrating diverse sources of evidence, and developing methods for evaluation that provide useful and transferable evidence.
 She is currently contributing to projects on case study research in public health, and on methods for synthesising qualitative data sets.